cairo-book/cairo-book/src/ch15-00-dictionaries.md

 {{#include ../listings/ch15-dictionaries/listing_15_05_dict_struct_member.cairo:trait}}
 ```

+Our new type `UserDatabase<T>` represents a database of users.
+It is generic over the balances of the users, giving major flexibility to whoever uses our data type.
+Its two members are:
-First, we define `UserDatabase`, our defined type which will represent a database of users.
-It will have two members: the amount of users currently inserted, and a mapping of each user to its balance.
+* `users_amount`, the number of users currently inserted and
+* `balances`, a mapping of each user to its balance.

-Next, we defined `UserDatabaseTrait`, the trait which will represent all the core functionality of `UserDatabase`.
+The database core functionality is defined by `UserDatabaseTrait`.
+The following methods are defined:
+* `new` for easily creating new `UserDatabase` types.
+* `add_user` to insert users in the database.
+* `get_user` to find users in the database.

-We now have to implement each of the methods in `UserDatabaseTrait`, but since we are working with [generic types](/src/ch07-00-generic-types-and-traits.md) we need to correctly establish the requirements of `T` so it can be a valid `Felt252Dict<T>` value type:
+The only remaining step is to implement each of the methods in `UserDatabaseTrait`, but since we are working with [generic types](/src/ch07-00-generic-types-and-traits.md) we also need to correctly establish the requirements of `T` so it can be a valid `Felt252Dict<T>` value type:

 1. `T` should implement the `Copy<T>` since it's required for getting values from a `Felt252Dict<T>`.
 2. All value types of a dictionary implement the `Felt252DictValue<T>`, our generic type should do as well.